Italian auxiliary cruiser Barletta: Civilian career

 Registered with serial number 57 at the Maritime Compartment of Bari, the ship initially belonged to the Puglia Società anonima di Navigazione a Vapore (based in Bari).
 On 21 March 1932, the Puglia company merged with some other Adriatic shipping companies, to become the San Marco Navigation Company, based in Venice, which on 4 April of the same year became Compagnia Adriatica di Navigazione.
 The company later changed its name for the last time on 1 January 1937, to Adriatica Società Anonima di Navigazione.
 Barletta then followed these changes of owner, finally becoming part of the Adriatica fleet.

 In her first years the ship was used for the transport of passengers and goods on the line n.
 42, between the Italian Adriatic coast, Dalmatia and Albania.

 The ship operated on behalf of Adriatica until 1936, when she was requisitioned by the Regia Marina (Royal Navy), armed for use as an auxiliary cruiser.
 According to some sources, however, the service continued until 7 March 1937.
 On 20 April 1937 the ship was deployed to Palma de Mallorca with the task of patrolling the Iberian coast, as part of the Spanish Civil War, alternating in this role with her sister Adriatico.
-On 24 May, while she was moored in Majorca, Barletta was hit by a bomb during an air attack by the Republican Air Force; killing six wounding three others.
+On 24 May, while she was moored in Mallorca, Barletta was hit by a bomb during an air attack by the Republican Air Force; killing six wounding three others.

 A few days later, at the end of May, the ship was escorted to La Spezia (where she arrived on 28 May) and underwent the necessary repairs.
 In August, she received the false name of Rio and, under Spanish flag, was deployed to Favignana, to prevent ships carrying supplies for the Spanish Republican troops to cross the Strait of Sicily.